 Technology is obviously crucial when it comes to cyber security.
 By identifying the cyber risks that your organisation faces you can then start to look at what controls to put in place, and what technologies you’ll need to do this.
 Technology can be deployed to prevent or reduce the impact of cyber risks, depending on your risk assessment and what you deem an acceptable level of risk.

 ISO 27001 – the standard that advocates the three pillars of cyber security

 ISO 27001 is the international standard for an ISMS, and advocates the combination of these three pillars.
 Creating an ISO 27001 ISMS will ensure every aspect of cyber security is addressed within your organisation.

 ISO 27001 is rapidly gaining momentum as the world’s leading cyber security standard, offering robust defences to those who implement it, as well as helping them win new business through their commitment to security.

-IT Governance’s ISO 27001 Packaged Solutions enable any organisation to implement ISO 27001 from anywhere in the world.
+IT Governance’s ISO 27001 DIY packages enable any organisation to implement ISO 27001 from anywhere in the world.
 Each package is a carefully selected mix of training, tools and consultancy that help organisations with different internal competencies implement the Standard.